46 Sights in Ghent, Belgium (with Map and Images)

 Show sight on map

-The Beguinage Church of Sint-Elisabeth is a church building in the municipality of Sint-Amandsberg in Ghent.
+The Beguinage Church of St. Elisabeth is a church building in the municipality of Sint-Amandsberg in Ghent.
 It was the beguinage church of the Great Beguinage Sint-Amandsberg that was built in the last quarter of the 19th century.
-The church is dedicated to Saint Elizabeth, Saint Michael and the Holy Angels.
+The church is dedicated to Saint Elisabeth, Saint Michael and the Holy Angels.

 Wikipedia: Begijnhofkerk Heilige Elisabeth van Hongarije, Heilige Michael en Heilige Engelen (NL), Heritage Website